aws/aws-app-mesh-examples/walkthroughs/fargate/README.md

 #### 1. Update the mesh configuration

-Our updated CloudFormation templates are located in [this repo].
+Our updated CloudFormation templates are located in the [repo] under `walkthroughs/fargate`.

 This updated mesh configuration adds a new virtual node (`colorteller-green-vn`) and updates the virtual router (`colorteller-vr`) for the `colorteller` virtual service, so that traffic will be distributed between the blue and green virtual nodes at a 2:1 ratio (i.e., the green node will receive one third of the traffic).